tsangkevin99/tsangk3040Art/README.md

 This is a step-by-step guide on how to put your resume on GitHub Pages.
 You'll use Markdown and Jekyll to style and format your resume, then you will create a repository and host it on GitHub Pages.

 This README will:
-- Describe the practical steps on how to host and format your resume onto GitHub Pages
+- Describe the practical steps on how to host and format your resume onto GitHub Pages.
-- Relate the practical steps described to the general principles of current Technical Writing, as explained in Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
+- Relate the practical steps described to the general principles of current Technical Writing, as explained in Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Prerequisites